 Throughout the first six months of 2022, loss and collections experience of Member advances remained steady, however, historical loss and collections experience utilized in the calculation of the provision for unrecoverable advances decreased slightly when compared to historical rates used in 2021, primarily as a result of underwriting modifications made during early 2020 in response to the onset of COVID-19.
 These underwriting modifications primarily consisted of lower advance amounts and stricter eligibility requirements.
 Any changes to our historical loss and collections experience directly affects the historical loss rates utilized in the calculation of the allowance for uncollectible advances.
-The changes in the allowance for unrecoverable advances.
+The changes in the allowance for unrecoverable advances, period over period, has a direct impact on the provision for unrecoverable advances.